danielclickh/marketing-website-preview/content/docs/gettingstarted/index.md

 show databases
 ```

-3. Creating a table is a bit different in that ClickHouse has its own data types, and every table must specify the **type** of table it is using the **Engine** property.
+3. Creating a table is a bit different in that ClickHouse has its own data types, and every table must specify an **Engine** property that determines the type of table to be created.

 {{% notice note %}}
 The **table engine** determines how and where the data is stored, which queries are supported, support for concurrency, and other details that you will need to gradually understand as you work with ClickHouse.
-For now, we will the **MergeTree** engine - a good choice starting point when you are not sure which engine you need.
+For now, we will use the **MergeTree** engine - a good starting point when you are not sure which engine you need.
 {{% /notice %}}

 Run the following command to define a new **MergeTree** table named **clickstream** in the **gettingstarted** database: